 The NumPy eigensolver algorithm.

 The NumPy Eigensolver computes up to the first \(k\) eigenvalues of a complex-valued square matrix of dimension \(n \times n\), with \(k \leq n\).

 Operators are automatically converted to SciPy's

 spmatrixas needed and this conversion can be costly in terms of memory and performance as the operator size, mostly in terms of number of qubits it represents, gets larger.

-k (int) – How many eigenvalues are to be computed, has a min. value of 1.
+k (int) -- Number of eigenvalues are to be computed, with a minimum value of 1.

 Whether computing the expectation value of auxiliary operators is supported.